dynasource/js-submitonce/README.md

  * multiple actions such as i.e. sending duplicate emails
  * thrown exceptions as systems could not expect certain actions to be executed twice

-This "Js-SubmitOnce" script is a plain JS vanilla script to prevent this unwanted behavior.
+This "Js-SubmitOnce" script is a plain JS vanilla script to prevent this undesired behavior.

 Installation
 ------------